Complete Dynamic Logic of Communicating Hybrid Programs: Axiomatization

 \sbox\axiomaticRela{\tikz[baseline=-0.5ex]{\draw[equi] (0,0) -- (.7, 0);}} \sbox\derivedRela{\tikz[baseline=-0.5ex]{\draw[equi, dashed] (0,0) -- (.7, 0);}} \sbox\oppositeRela{\tikz[baseline=-0.5ex]{\draw[opposite] (0,0) -- (.7, 0);}}

-The calculus (\rref{fig:calculus}) is a first-order Hilbert-system based on the proof rules modus ponens \RuleName{MP} and \RuleName{forall}-generalization.
-Additionally, we consider \dLCHP's calculus contain a complete axiomatization of first-order logic (rule \DeclareRule{fol}), which, in particular, contains all instances of valid propositional formulas (rule \DeclareRule{prop}).
-If a formula $\phi$ can be proven in the calculus, write $\vdash \phi$.
-Where convenient, proofs are presented in sequent-style and use derivable proof rules for sequents \cite{DBLP:books/sp/Platzer18}, where a sequent $\Gamma \vdash \Delta$ abbreviates the formula $\bigwedge_{\varphi\in\Gamma} \varphi \rightarrow \bigvee_{\psi\in\Delta} \psi$.

 Predominantly, each program statement is axiomatized by only one of the four modality types.
-Switching between dynamic and ac-reasoning, and safety and liveness fills the gap to the other modalities (\rref{fig:axioms_modal_dualities}), thus minimizes the need for axioms: Non-communicating atomic programs are sufficiently captured in boxes as axiom \RuleName{acNoCom} can flatten an ac-box with these programs.
+Switching between dynamic and ac-reasoning, and safety and liveness fills the gap to the other modalities (\rref{fig:axioms_modal_dualities}), thus minimizes the need for axioms and enables modular separation-of-concerns between communication and other dynamics.
+Non-communicating atomic programs are sufficiently captured in boxes as axiom~\RuleName{acNoCom} can flatten an ac-box with these programs.
 Conversely, axiom \RuleName{boxesDual} transfers any axiom on ac-boxes to boxes.
-Axioms \RuleName{acdbDual} and \RuleName{dbDual} bridge safety and liveness modalities.
+The axioms \RuleName{acdbDual} and \RuleName{dbDual} bridge safety and liveness modalities.
 Only repetition and parallelism have separate axioms for safety and liveness.